OWASP/owasp-mastg/Document/Testcases/0x00a_OMTG-DATAST_Android.md

 ### References

 - [link to relevant how-tos, papers, etc.]

-## <a name="OMTG-DATAST-015"></a>OMTG-DATAST-015: Test for usage of hardware-based SE or TEE

-### White-box Testing

-Secure Element (SE) Trusted Execution Environment (TEE)

-### Black-box Testing

-[Describe how to test for this issue using static and dynamic analysis techniques.
-This can include everything from simply monitoring aspects of the app’s behavior to code injection, debugging, instrumentation, etc. ]

-### Remediation

-[Describe the best practices that developers should follow to prevent this issue]

-### References

-- [link to relevant how-tos, papers, etc.]

 <!-- References links
 If a link is outdated, you can change it here and it will be updated everywhere -->